MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 #### Description

-Switch to the specified page of the embedded dossier.
+Switch to the specified page of the embedded dashboard.

 Return a promise, resolved with